dapr/proposals/20250823-BCS-file-store.md

 better positions the SDKs to provide a more comprehensive experience leveraging existing building blocks, improving and simplifying the developer experience.

-> **NOTE** It would be imperative to call out in the developer documentation for this building block that the metadata and listing information returned is not actually provided by the state provider and is instead provided based on values provided by the developer and are not necessarily reflective of the actual state of the store.
-This could provide a key distinction between this and an actual object or blob store for those that need that level of detail (with the tradeoff that fewer providers would be supported in the other implementation).
+> **NOTE** It would be imperative to call out in the developer documentation for this building block that the metadata
+> and listing information returned is not provided by the state provider and is instead provided based on values provided
+> by the developer and are not necessarily reflective of the actual state of the store.
+This could provide a key
+> distinction between this and an actual object or blob store for those that need that level of detail (with the tradeoff
+> that fewer providers would be supported in the other implementation).

 #### Example: C# SDK